jegly/self-supporting-code/README.md

 Systems that mutate their own structure based on observed patterns, evolving toward better balance.

 ### 4. Neural Self-Support
 Integration with neural networks that learn optimal balance points from experience.
+Liquid neural networks (continuous-time ODEs) are the near-term candidate: their internal dynamics self-adjust without retraining, enabling perpetual adaptation within a deployed system rather than discrete redeployment cycles.

 ### 5. Biological Computing Principles
 Deeper integration of concepts from systems biology, immunology, and neuroscience.
+Near-term milestones: neuromorphic chips (Loihi 2, NorthPole) running self-supporting control loops in hardware; cortical organoid interfaces providing biological adaptive substrates; synthetic genetic circuits implementing CRISPRa/i-style expression modulation for in-vivo therapeutic architectures.

+### 6. Free Energy Minimisation as Architecture
+Formalising the tension metric as variational free energy and designing components that explicitly minimise surprise.
+This unifies homeostasis, predictive coding, and active inference into a single architectural principle, and connects self-supporting code to the deepest formal theory of self-organising systems.

+### 7. Formal Stability Guarantees
+Applying Lyapunov stability theory to the `HomeostasisController` and `SelfBalancingComponent` patterns to provide mathematical proofs of convergence—turning biological intuition into engineering guarantees.

+### 8. Energy Budget Modelling
+Quantifying the metabolic cost of self-awareness.
+A self-supporting system that spends more energy monitoring itself than it saves through autonomous correction is not sustainable.
+Neuromorphic hardware (where monitoring cost scales with deviation, not time) is the hardware answer; the software answer is sparse observation: measure only when the predicted state diverges from the observed state beyond a threshold.

 ## Distinguishing Self-Supporting Code from Quantum Computing